 - De-select all vertices using the shortcut A.

-- RMB click on the other vertex, and again, type its coordinates for (X, Y, Z) to (-2, 0, 1).
+- RMB click on the other vertex, and again, set its XYZ coordinates to (-2, 0, 1).
 This will create a straight vertical line with 2 Blender units of Height.

 - De-select and select everything again with the shortcut A. (See Fig. Profile and vector created.).

-- Again, place again your cursor at the center.
+- Again, place again the cursor at the center.
 (Repeat step 2).

-- At this point, we will save this blend-file to recycle the Spring for another exercise; LMB click on File, located in the header of the Info editor, (at the top left side), and choose Save as.
-Our suggestion is to name it Screw Spring Example.blend and click on Save as Blender file.
-You can also use the shortcut Shift-Ctrl-S to open the File Browser in order to save your blend-file.
+- At this point, you can save this blend-file to recycle the Spring for another exercise; LMB click on File, located in the header of the Info editor, (at the top left side), and choose Save as.
+You can name it e.g. “screw spring example.blend”.

-- Click Screw and adjust the Steps and Turns as you like and we have a nice spring, but now here comes the interesting part!
+- Click Screw and adjust the Steps and Turns as you like and you have a nice spring, but now here comes the interesting part!